nickthorpe71/grokking-simplicity-summary/README.md

 - getsFreeShipping()
 - isPrimeMember()

-**domain specific operations**
+**domain-specific operations**

-Functions that are specific to the functionality of the application and don't need to be concerned with the underlying datastructures.
+Functions that are specific to the functionality of the application and don't need to be concerned with the underlying data structures.

 - calcCartTotal()
 - getItemPrice()